-We do not oppose a formal rolling review program, but we are not convinced that this is the best allocation of resources for ensuring compliance with the requirements of the DGR categories.
+However, we oppose a formal rolling review program.
 Instead, we support a regulatory approach whereby the ACNC releases guidance on relevant DGR categories, there is a period of training and consultation in relation to that guidance (which will trigger an internal review by DGR charities), and then spot audits are undertaken in relation to high risk categories identified by the ACNC or in response to complaints received or issues highlighted by the public and media.